 Industry/University Collaboration and Technology Transfer

 As shown in Fig. 1, the IAB Industry Advisory Board (IAB) and industrial members serve in many roles within the FiWIN Center.
 New concepts begin with a set of identified technology needs necessary to implement an information and computing network.
 Feasibility studies are conducted based on preliminary research assessments and FiWIN center expertise.
-A strategic implementation roadmap evolves through general and corporate partner workshops.
-Roadmap follow-through involves theoretical development, research, and experimentation, leading to testbed verification, associated algorithms, and methodology best practices.
+A strategic implementation roadmap evolves through corporate partner workshops.
+Roadmap follow-through involves theoretical development, research, and experimentation, leading to testbed verification, associated algorithms, and methodology with best practices.
 Technology transfer to early adopters is one of the FiWIN Center tasks.

 Fig. 1.
 Industry/university collaborative technology transfer model.

-All Members shall receive the following benefits.
+All members shall receive the following benefits.

 • One representative to the IAB as defined by the membership level.